The Most Comprehensive Data Protection Solution

 - User and Entity Behavior Analytics

-California Data Privacy Protection Act Explained
+California Consumer Privacy Act Explained

-The California Data Privacy Protection Act is a piece of consumer privacy legislation which passed into California law on June 28th of 2018.
+The California Consumer Privacy Act is a piece of consumer privacy legislation which passed into California law on June 28th of 2018.
 The bill, also known as “AB 375,” has been described by some as “almost GDPR in the US.”
 Far and away, this Act is the strongest privacy legislation enacted in any state at the moment, giving more power to consumers in regards to their private data.
 With a variety of major tech giants based in California, including Google and Facebook (both of which have recently suffered data breaches), AB 375 is poised to have far-reaching effects on data privacy.
 AB 375 will go into full effect on January 1st, 2020.

 Companies that already comply with the GDPR may find that they currently meet many of the requirements set forth in the California Data Privacy Protection Act.
 With many experts predicting that other states will follow suit in the coming years, companies across the U.S. that take proactive steps today to better protect consumer data will be best equipped to ride the waves of change.